aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 evpn_rt_type:
   admin_subfield: < "leaf_asn" | "spine_asn" | "vni" | <0-65535> | <0-4294967295> | default -> "vni" >

+# Optional profiles to apply on SVI interfaces
+# Each profile can support all or some of the following keys according your own needs.
+# Keys are the same used under SVI.
+svi_profiles:
+  < profile_name >:
+    mtu: < mtu >
+    enabled: < true | false >
+    ip_address_virtual: < IPv4_address/Mask >
+    ip_helpers:
+      < IPv4 dhcp server IP >:
+        source_interface: < interface-name >
+        source_vrf: < VRF to originate DHCP relay packets to DHCP server.
+If not set, uses current VRF >

 # Dictionary of tenants, to define network services: L3 VRFs and L2 VLNAS.